VineDuck/UltraDuck/README.md

 - Show notifications will change whether a desktop notification is shown.
 - Min refresh is the minimum time between refreshes, in milliseconds (seconds X 1000).
 - Max refresh is the maximum time between refreshes, in milliseconds (seconds X 1000).
+- Rfy delay is a separate value for RFY refresh.
+If set to 0, RFY will use the same values as other pages.
+If set to a number of milliseconds, it'll use that.

 ### How to update
 - Your userscript manager should have an update option, if not simply follow the install link again.